Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab2v2.md

    ![](./Media/task2-6.png)

-### Task 5: Create a container app for miyagi-recommendation
+### Task 3: Create a Container app for recommendation-service

 In this task, you'll will be creating a container app for the recommendation.